nais/euthanaisa/README.md

 On completion, it pushes metrics to Prometheus Pushgateway, prefixed with `euthanaisa`.

+## euthanaisa.nais.io/kill-after Annotation

+Euthanaisa uses the annotation `euthanaisa.nais.io/kill-after` to determine when a Kubernetes resource should be deleted.

+This annotation contains a timestamp in RFC3339 format (e.g. 2025-03-10T14:30:00Z) that represents the exact point in time when the resource is allowed to be removed.

+For resources created from a value, the TTL is first parsed as a Go time.Duration (e.g. "1h", " 30m", "24h").
+Euthanaisa then computes the kill time like this:

+kill-after = current time + TTL

+The result is stored as a timestamp, for example:

+euthanaisa.nais.io/kill-after: "2025-03-10T14:30:00Z"

+During its cleanup loop, Euthanaisa reads this annotation and deletes the resource once the timestamp is in the past.
+If the resource has an owner reference, the owner will be deleted instead.

+## Label-Based Resource Filtering

+Euthanaisa only processes resources that explicitly opt-in.
+To enable cleanup for a resource, add the following label: `euthanaisa.nais.io/enabled=true`

+Only resources with this label and a valid `euthanaisa.nais.io/kill-after` timestamp will be evaluated for deletion.

 ## Features

 - Scans Kubernetes resources for the `kill-after` annotation.